microwavin-manoa/microwavin-manoa.github.io/index.md

 ![userlanding](/images/userLanding.png)

 ### Admin home page
-When a user has the admin role, they have an 'Admin' link in the navbar that lets them view and edit all recipes for all users.
+When a user has the admin role, they have an 'Admin' link in the NavBar that lets them view and edit all recipes for all users.

 ![adminLanding](/images/adminLanding.png)

 ### Vendor home page
+When the user is a vendor, they have a 'Stock' link in their NavBar that let's them edit their stock

 ![vendor](/images/vendorLanding.png)